aaronlmathis/gosight-agent/docs/README.md

 Package agent provides the main functionality for the GoSight agent.
 It handles the initialization and management of various components such as metrics, logs, and processes.
 The agent is responsible for collecting data from the system and sending it to the GoSight server.
 It also manages the agent's identity and configuration.

+internal/agent/doc.go Package gosightagent is responsible for initializing and managing the Agent lifecycle.
+It wires together config, metric runner, log runner, and metadata generation.

 ## Index

 - [type Agent](<#Agent>)